Kristina2882/cocktail-bar/README.md

 * Clone this repo,
 * Install all the necessary packages using npm install command,
 * Build the application using the command npm run build.
-* The entry point of the application is index.html located in src folder.
+* The entry point of the application is index.html located in dist folder (this folder will be created automatically when running npm run build).
 Now you are ready to use it:))

 License - powered by The Cocktail DB API (https://www.thecocktaildb.com/)